WAS - DUB

 • Which airlines offer Wi-Fi service onboard planes from Washington, D.C. to Dublin?

-American Airlines, Lufthansa, and United Airlines offer inflight Wi-Fi service on the Washington, D.C. to Dublin flight route.
+American Airlines, SWISS, and United Airlines offer inflight Wi-Fi service on the Washington, D.C. to Dublin flight route.

 • Which aircraft models fly most regularly from Washington, D.C. to Dublin?

-The Boeing 757-200 is the aircraft model that flies most regularly on the Washington, D.C. to Dublin flight route.
+The Airbus A321neo is the aircraft model that flies most regularly on the Washington, D.C. to Dublin flight route.

 • On which days can I fly direct from Washington, D.C. to Dublin?